madjar/pyramid_persona/README.rst

 - it adds a `persona_button` request attribute containing html code for quickly putting a login button.
 - it defines the `/login` and `/logout` views to handle the persona workflow.
 - it defines a basic forbidden view with a login button.

+You can replace any part you like if the default behaviour doesn't work for you and the configuration isn't enough.

 Configuration
 -------------